What is a herpes zoster eye infection?

-All children now get shots to prevent infection with the chickenpox virus.
+Most children now get shots to prevent infection with the chickenpox virus.
 If you have never had chickenpox, you can get a shot to help prevent infection with the virus.
-A vaccine, called Zostavax, is now available for people 60 years of age and older.
+A shingles vaccine is available for people 50 years of age and older.
+It is recommended for people 60 years of age and older.
 The vaccine can help prevent or lessen the symptoms of shingles.
 It cannot be used to treat shingles once you have it.

-If you have not been vaccinated and have never had chickenpox, you should avoid contact with people who may have an active chickenpox infection.
+If you have not been vaccinated and have never had chickenpox, try to avoid contact with people who may have an active chickenpox infection.
 If you are pregnant, you should not be around someone with chickenpox or shingles.